John Clay B.A. (Hons), Musical Director

 When he left Black Dyke due to work commitments he returned to his roots with the Clifton and Lightcliffe band where he wanted to give something back to the movement.
 He decided to give extra tuition to some of the younger members and from the initial four members who came along in 1977 on Saturday mornings he formed a Junior band which is now our ‘B’ band and which he still conducts today.
 John has always firmly believed that the foundation of all organisations is the encouragement of its younger members.

 John studied for his B.A. after being made redundant from the textile industry and is now a music teacher, he is also arranging music and has had a number of pieces published for brass band.
 He was appointed Musical Director of the senior band in 2005.
-Since he took over the baton he has steered the senior band four times to the National Brass Band Championships, and they are now in the 1st section for the first time in the bands history where over the last two years have been placed a very credible 6th.
+Since he took over the baton he has steered the senior band four times to the National Brass Band Championships.

 John has had a comprehensive book published on the history of the Black Dyke Band, which has been put together from a very large collection of historical information and photographs he has collected over many years.
 He also gives talks to local groups on the history of Black Dyke Band.